snmoore/doodles-c/README.md

-# doodles-c
-Programming doodles in C
+# Programming doodles in C